eighty8888/Elevator-/README.md

 This is just code for elevators and how they operate.
-Was just wondering how they know which floor to go to.
+It takes into account weight and the space occupied of the elevator.
+Was just wondering how they know which floor to go to, and I supposedly chose the simplest algorithm that most elevators follow, I think.